Wexford "Emotionally Based School Avoidance" (EBSA) Resource Pack Launched.

 The 2020 series of talks was formally launched on Tuesday February 18th with a keynote talk by Val Mullally, parenting expert and accredited Life Coach.
 To view the 2020 Booklet, click here.
 To comply with public health guidance in relation to COVID-19, talks scheduled for post-March 2020, were delivered online.
 Some talks that were delivered during 2020 are still available to view.
 Latest details are available from Wexford Public Library Service accessible here and also on the Wexford Parents Hub page accessible here.

 Guidelines for Referrals to Child and Youth Mental Health Services in Co.
 Wexford

 A new sign-posting tool to support families that need to access Child & Youth Mental Health Services has been developed by Wexford CYPSC in partnership with the HSE Suicide Resource Office.
 The "Guidelines for Referrals to Child & Youth Mental Health Services" are published in poster format allowing a significant amount of important information to be displayed in one location.

 A lack of clearly defined pathways to mental health services was identified by Wexford CYPSC while developing the "Wexford Children & Young People's Plan 2017-2019".
 The guidelines poster is a local response to this identified need.

 The poster was officially launched by Mr. Gerry Maley, General Manager for HSE Mental Health Services in Waterford and Wexford at an event in the Riverside Park Hotel, Enniscorthy on Wednesday February 5th 2020.
-Ms. Tracy Nugent, Officer for Suicide Prevention at the HSE Suicide Resource Officer acted as M.C. at the event and facilitated a services informtion exchange where each service provider gave a brief overview of the services and support they offer.
+Ms. Tracy Nugent, Officer for Suicide Prevention at the HSE Suicide Resource Office acted as M.C. at the event.
+She also facilitated a services information exchange where each service provider gave a brief overview of the services and support they offer.

 This resource was developed by the Young People and Mental Health Sub Group of Wexford CYPSC with assistance from the HSE Resource Office for Suicide Prevention.
 It will be distributed to G.P's, schools, youth and community projects and to other professionals and service providers that work with children and young people.
 The poster is available to download on the Wexford CYPSC website.